bricef/htt/README.md

   - [ ] Handle case when local repo is behind remote.
 (Rebase?
 Merge?
 How?)
   - [ ] Add 'status' action which shows sync status
 - UX
+  - [ ] Add "summary" command to show tasks and prioritoes across contexts
   - [ ] Change delete from removal to archival in separate file.
   - [ ] deduplicate
   - [ ] Add "log@" command to log at a particular time